Mark van Eeghen: Oakland Raiders

+In the 1974 NFL Draft, van Eeghen was selected by the Oakland Raiders in the third round with the 75th overall pick.
 In 1974, Van Eeghen took over as fullback of the Oakland Raiders from Marv Hubbard, Colgate alumnus who van Eeghen cited as an influence in picking up blockers in blitz.
 He had 28 carries in his rookie season for 139 yards.
 He scored his first touchdown in the first game of the following season against the Miami Dolphins on September 22.
 He got 136 carries for 597 yards for the whole season with three total scores.
 He had his first 1,000-yard season in 1976, which saw him carry the ball 233 times for 1,012 yards, with his first 100-yard game being on November 21 against Philadelphia.
 In his first level of significant playoff action against the New England Patriots in the 1976 playoff run, he was the leading rusher for Oakland with 11 carries for 39 yards.
 With the Raiders down 21–10 in the fourth quarter, he scored on a touchdown run to narrow the deficit in a game the Raiders later won 24–21 in the Divisional Round.
 In Super Bowl XI, he and Clarence Davis made up a running tandem that ran for over 200 combined yards on the Vikings, with van Eeghen running for 73 yards in the 32–14 victory that gave Oakland their first Super Bowl ring.
 He received attention in his 1977 season with a career high in rushing yards, where he ran for 1,273 yards on 324 carries.
 He scored seven total touchdowns and received a Pro Bowl nomination and an All-Pro second team.

 In the 1980 season, Van Eeghen was part of the Raiders team that advanced to Super Bowl XV.
 Van Eeghen had three touchdowns in the 1980 playoff run of four games, and two of them came in the Divisional Round against the Cleveland Browns.
 He ran for 45 yards on 20 carries but was utilized for short yardage runs that saw him get into the endzone twice, which included the go-ahead score to make it 14–12 in a Divisional Round game later known as Red Right 88.
 In the AFC Championship Game against the San Diego Chargers, van Eeghen scored a touchdown in the second quarter to give Oakland a 28–7 lead in a game that saw them win 34–27.
 He was the leading rusher of the game with 20 carries for 85 yards.
 In Super Bowl XV, the Raiders defeated the Philadelphia Eagles 27–10.
 Van Eeghen was the game's leading rusher with 75 yards on 18 carries.
 He left the Raiders in 1982 as the team's all-time leading rusher with 5,907 yards, passing Clem Daniels.
 He was later passed by Marcus Allen, who started playing for the team the year after van Eeghen left the team.